blakedias/finalproject/readme.md

 **THIS REPOSITORY IS PURELY FOR NONCOMMERCIAL USE.
 ANY USE OF UNLISCENSED IMAGERY AND/OR CONTENT WITHIN THIS REPO WAS NOT INCLUDED WITH THE INTENT OF COMMERCIAL REUSE.
 THIS BEING SAID, DON'T SUE ME.
 THIS IS FOR A CLASS PROJECT.**

-This is a website I have designed for a friend using Bootstrap framework, and a few resources from FontAwesome.
+This is a website I have designed using Bootstrap framework, and a few resources from FontAwesome.